How Much Per kWh Does Solar Energy Cost?

 Utility Electricity Cost per kWh

-That means solar energy often costs 50–70% less per kWh than utility power over time.
+This means solar electricity often costs 50–70% less than utility power over the life of the system.

 Example: Solar vs Utility Cost per kWh